-Established in 1999, the CIS continues St. Olaf’s long-standing commitment to providing opportunities for students to make meaningful connections among the various parts of their college careers, emphasizing the synergies between students’ academic studies and other experiences on campus and in other communities.
-Relying on and encouraging student initiative, the CIS allows the college to be open to emerging areas of interdisciplinary and integrative studies.
-Students can undertake curricular experiments that might give rise to the next generation of conversations, concentrations, or even interdisciplinary programs.
+The Individual Major Program continues St. Olaf’s long-standing commitment to providing opportunities for students to make meaningful connections among the various parts of their college careers, emphasizing the synergies between students’ academic studies and other experiences on campus and in other communities.
+Originally offered through the Paracollege and later through the Center for Integrative Studies, individual majors rely on and encourage student initiative.
+They also allow the college to be open to emerging areas of interdisciplinary and integrative studies.
+Students undertake curricular experiments that might give rise to the next generation of conversations, concentrations, or even interdisciplinary programs.

 Integrative Studies